← All Articles

 Why do terrestrials matter so much on Noontootla?

-The creek runs under a dense hemlock canopy, and that overhead cover feeds the trout a steady terrestrial diet through the warm months:
+The single biggest edge on Noontootla in the warm months is understanding terrestrials.
+The creek runs under a near-continuous hemlock and rhododendron canopy, and that overhead cover feeds the trout a steady land-insect diet from roughly June through August that most anglers underestimate:

 What flies catch Noontootla's wild browns?

-The creek's marquee fish are wild brown trout, and fall is when the biggest ones eat streamers:
+The creek's marquee fish are wild brown trout, and fall is when the biggest ones eat streamers.
+As water cools in October and November and the browns move into pre-spawn aggression, they become territorial and will chase a baitfish imitation they'd ignore in July:

 How should you rig flies on this small water?